 The Engineering Society Advisory Board shall convene according to the rules of order in policy and shall recommend on a course of action according to its powers.

-If a formal complaint has not been resolved within a week but both the complainant and editors do not wish the Engineering Society Advisory Board to be convened then they shall do so and keep the Board Chair informed on a weekly basis on the status of the complaint.
+If a formal or an informal complaint has not been resolved within a week but both the complainant and editors do not wish the Engineering Society Advisory Board to be convened then they shall do so and keep the Board Chair informed on a weekly basis on the status of the complaint.
 The Chair of the Advisory Board will keep the remaining Advisory Board members up to date on the status of the complaint.

 The Chair of the Advisory Board shall present all of the Board’s recommendations to the complainant within 24 hours of a Board meeting adjourning.